Chapter 11.20

 (2) Location of parked vehicle;

-Failure to provide any of the information identified in this subsection shall only invalidate a citation or extend a deadline if its omission deprives a recipient of due process.
+Failure to provide any of the information identified in this subsection (B) shall only invalidate a citation or extend a deadline if its omission deprives a recipient of due process.

-(C) The designee shall leave a copy of that citation in a prominent place on the vehicle, and mail a copy of the citation to the address listed on the vehicle’s registration.
+(C) The designee shall leave a copy of that citation in a prominent place on the vehicle and mail a copy of the citation to the address listed on the vehicle’s registration.

 (D) The citation shall inform the recipient of: